tminor/jsonnet-mode/README.md

 # Indentation

 The indentation rules are a set of rules which I put together based on my experience with Jsonnet.
 You can see them by looking at the implementation of `jsonnet-calculate-indent`.

+# Configuration

+There are two customizable parameters which you may configure in this mode:

+- `jsonnet-command` allows you to indicate which Jsonnet binary should be used to render a JSON document.
+- `jsonnet-enable-debug-print` will cause methods in jsonnet-mode to write messages to the status bar if enabled.